This year you have touched millions - view the annual report and see how you inspire, connect and uplift!

 P.S.
 This translation was only possible with the collaboration of Bhai Supreet Singh.
 Thank you, and everyone else who contributed for your help including Shanti Kaur Khalsa who first shared this story many years ago!

 P.P.S.
-I do intend to offer a similar translation of the other historic texts that tell this story.
+I do intend to offer a similar translation of the other historic texts that tell this same episode.

 Harijot Singh Khalsa